mkreilly/mapcraft_eg/README.md

 # BASIS

 This repository contains land use data and related code for Bay Area Metro.
-The major categories of data and code (equivalent to the direcrtory structure above) are:
+The major categories of data and code (equivalent to the directory structure above) are:

 * basemap: information on the current state of buildings and their inhabitants
 * control totals: region-wide forecasts for households and employment